Common Gum Emerald

 GEOMETRINAE, GEOMETRIDAE, GEOMETROIDEA

-(Photo: courtesy of S. Williams, Moths of Victoria: Part 4)
+(Photo: courtesy of Steve Williams, Moths of Victoria: Part 4)

 The adult moth has green wings, with two faint pale zigzag lines across each forewing, and one across each hindwing.
 The edges of each of the wings are brown.
 There is a slight cusp on the margin of each hindwing.
-It has a wingspan of about 2.5 cms.
+The moths have a wingspan of about 2.5 cms.

 The species has been found in Australia in :